 - An old horse.
 One thing humans have given to the horse is longevity.
 When a horse becomes old, and can't grow that coat like he used to, he would normally pass away.
-But humans provide extra nutrition and a jacket and can extend the horses life a few years.
+But humans provide extra nutrition and a jacket and this can extend the horse's life a few years.

 - A foal.
 A foal that is premature or has fallen ill, in nature, would pass away.
 Humans can provide the warmth and medicine to help the foal through this difficult time.

-Is it good that humans can extend a horse's life when the horse would not live without the human interventions?
+Is it good that humans can extend a horse's life when the horse would not live without human interventions?
 Is it appropriate for humans to save a sick horse, or foal, by providing warmth and medication when needed?
 Probably not.
 That is how horses have evolved to be the strong, resilient animal they are today.
 Through natural selection.
 The tough, strong, healthy, survive.
 The weak and the ill do not.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.